-More on verification can be found in the NVIDIA CUDA INSTALLATION GUIDE FOR LINUX at https: //docs.nvidia.com/cuda/pdf/CUDA_Installation_Guide_Linux.pdf.
+More on verification can be found in the NVIDIA CUDA INSTALLATION GUIDE FOR LINUX at https://docs.nvidia.com/cuda/pdf/CUDA\Installation\Guide\Linux.pdf.

-9.3 Verifying OpenCL
+9.4 Verifying OpenCL

-CUDA 12.8 contains an OpenCL compatible interface.
-To verify that OpenCL is working, or failing, the binaries can be compiled from the provided OpenCL source and run.
-For example:
+CUDA also contains an OpenCL compatible interface.
+To verify that OpenCL is working, or failing, the verify\opencl.sh script can be run on the node with the GPU (some output elided):